DoTheEvo/veeam-prometheus-grafana/README.md

 Windows by default does not allow execution of powershell scripts, got to `Set-ExecutionPolicy RemoteSigned` in powershell console.

-Veeam ofters [many cmdlets](https://helpcenter.veeam.com/docs/backup/powershell/cmdlets.html) to use with B&R installation.
+Veeam offers [many cmdlets](https://helpcenter.veeam.com/docs/backup/powershell/cmdlets.html) to use with B&R installation.

 * [Get-VBRJob](https://helpcenter.veeam.com/docs/backup/powershell/get-vbrjob.html)<br>
   is the only one used in the script.
 Not all info for all type of jobs is available.
-  But enought for dashboard to visualize current status.
+  But enough for dashboard to visualize current status.
 * [Get-VBRBackup](https://helpcenter.veeam.com/docs/backup/powershell/get-vbrbackup.html)<br>
   not used, but played with to get better size and repository info, but does not seem to work very well for many jobs